Holy War (BYU–Utah): Team successes

 During the era of the now-defunct Bowl Championship Series (BCS) (1998–2013), Utah played in two BCS bowls: the 2005 Fiesta Bowl (a 35–7 victory over Pitt) and the 2009 Sugar Bowl (a 31–17 victory over Alabama).
 For these BCS bowl victories, Utah finished ranked in the AP Poll #4 and #2, respectively.
 Many sports media members and observers, including ESPN's Rick Reilly, argued that Utah (as the nation's lone undefeated FBS team) should have been selected to play Florida in the BCS title game or awarded the AP national championship.
-Utah did receive national championship recognition from NCAA-designated major selector Anderson & Hester-which is now recognized by the NCAA in their official football guide.
+Utah did receive national championship recognition from NCAA-designated major selector Anderson & Hester – which is now recognized by the NCAA in their official football guide.

 Fanbase comparisons

 In 2011, the New York Times polled fans of all current FBS schools to rank them according to the size of their respective fan bases.
 BYU was ranked #43 nationally with 709,864 people self-identifying as BYU fans, while Utah was ranked #67 with 351,939 people self-identifying as fans.

-In 2017, Utah saw an average of 45,913 fans attend home games and 52,489 fans on the road (including a bowl game).

-BYU averaged 56,267 fans at home and 35,019 at away games.
-LaVell Edwards Stadium has a capacity of 63,470 meaning that the stadium was filled, on average, at 88% of capacity.
+Both schools' football games are well-attended.
+In 2023, BYU had an average home attendance of 61,944, just below LaVell Edwards Stadium's capacity of 62,073, while in 2024, Utah had an average home attendance of 52,962, or over Rice–Eccles Stadium's stated capacity of 52,499.
+For the 2024 game between the schools, Rice-Eccles set a new attendance record of 54,383.

 Series history

 The University of Deseret

-The University of Deseret was established February 28, 1850 by the General Assembly of the provisional State of Deseret.
+The University of Deseret was established February 28, 1850, by the General Assembly of the provisional State of Deseret.
 This date is enshrined on the seal of the U of U. The University of Deseret closed in 1853 and was reestablished in 1867.
 In 1892, the school's name was changed to the University of Utah, to coincide with Utah's first football team.
 The team had won 1 game and lost 2 in their first campaign, including a loss to future rival Utah State.
 The U of U was controlled by the LDS Church from its founding until well after Statehood in 1896.